UW-Baja-SAE/UW-baja-electrical-DAQ-system/firmware/hall-rpm/README.md

 # Engine RPM

-Firmware for measuring engine RPM using a Hall-effect sensor.
+Firmware for measuring engine and CVT output RPM using a Hall-effect sensor.

 ## Current Status